 An exposure incident is evaluated to determine if the case meets OSHA's Recordkeeping Requirements (29 CFR 1904).
 This determination and the recording activities are done by (Name of responsible person or department).Sharps Injury Log

 In addition to the 1904 Recordkeeping Requirements, all percutaneous injuries from contaminated sharps are also recorded in a Sharps Injury Log.
-All incidences must include at least:
+All incidents must include at least:

 This log is reviewed as part of the annual program evaluation and maintained for at least five years following the end of the calendar year covered.
 If a copy is requested by anyone, it must have any personal identifiers removed from the report.